polfliet/newrelic-k8s-guestbook/README.md

 ![architecture](https://user-images.githubusercontent.com/45029322/53344050-00f8a300-3912-11e9-9b9f-d4ea0bdbc49e.png)

 ### Pre-requisites
+You need a Kubernetes cluster to deploy this applicaton.

-Start minikube and make sure we can connect to Minikube's Docker daemon
+For Minikube: start minikube and make sure we can connect to Minikube's Docker daemon
 ```
 minikube start
 eval $(minikube docker-env) # Do this in every terminal window you are using